amichels/amichels.github.io/README.md

 # To-do
 * Console error
-* Show only items with #portfolio
-* keep loaded images when click back from details page
-* Google analytics
 * animate background on hover
-* browser check
 * scroll to load more
+* Create a contact form
+* pretty urls without 404 error on refresh

+Priority
+* Show only items with #portfolio
+* localize js
 * upload to git and set domain
-* Create a contact form
+* browser check
+* Google analytics

  python -m SimpleHTTPServer 8000